Messy junk drawers. Unorganized spices. Your overflowing dresser. Drawers and cabinets are supposed to keep you organized, not hide what you need.

 You might have pristine quartz countertops, a shiny rain showerhead, gorgeous oak cabinetry.
 But if opening the drawers in your newly remodeled bathroom destroys the illusion you carefully crafted, you need some help to restore your dream of neat and tidy.

 These makeup and toiletry drawer organizers can do that.
-The one in the top drawer costs around $95, and the one in the bottom drawer is just over $50 at Kohler.
-You can get a similar solution with inexpensive bamboo boxes that cost as little as $4 each.
+The one in the top drawer costs about $82, and the one in the bottom drawer is just over $60 at Kohler.
+You can get a similar solution with inexpensive bamboo boxes that cost about $6 each.

 #2 Honeycomb Dividers for Socks and Underwear

 Some glorious souls are so organized they even fold their underwear.
 Not quite capable of that level of dedication — but still desperate to make sense of your undies?
-Honeycomb drawer dividers (like this set from Whitmor for $9) might save your sanity.
+Honeycomb drawer dividers, available for $6 on Amazon, might save your sanity.

 These dividers snap together, making for a perfect fit no matter the size of your drawer.
 (You can even trim the set to fit short, squat drawers.)
 Create an organizer's dream drawer by giving each tie, pair of socks, or lingerie their own honeycomb.